MicrosoftDocs/Hololens/hololens/AppDeploy-Intune.md

 ## Setup

 1. Upload an app to a Line of Business, or upload a custom app to your Intune tenant.
+See also: [Enterprise app management](https://docs.microsoft.com/windows/client-management/mdm/enterprise-app-management).

 > [!NOTE]
 > When building your appx bundle make sure to account for including the architecture for the device(s) that you are deploying to.
 HoloLens 2 is ARM64, and HoloLens (1st Gen) is x86.
 You may include both in a single appx bundle if you plan on having a mixed devices environment.